Fractional AC Josephson effect in a topological insulator proximitized by a self-formed superconductor

 \subsection{Junctions with Al}

-A drawback of our methodology is the short coherence length of the Pd-Te superconductor, which places our devices in the long junction limit $\xi\ll L$.
-We attempted to bolster the superconducting coherence length of the junction leads by evaporating 65~nm Al immediately after depositing 5~nm Pd on the BST film.
-The hybrid Al/Pd-Te superconductor had critical temperature 780~mK (whereas evaporated Al alone has $T_c$ of roughly 1.3~K), and critical field 13~mT.
-Compared to junctions with Pd-Te alone, junctions with hybrid superconducting leads had similar low-frequency transport characteristics, although somewhat lower critical currents and excess currents (in some devices, $I_e<0$)~\cite{sup}.
+A drawback of our methodology is the short coherence length of the Pd-Te superconductor, which places our devices near the long junction regime~\cite{sup}.
+We attempt to bolster the superconducting coherence length of the junction leads by evaporating 65~nm Al immediately after depositing 5~nm Pd on the BST film.
+The hybrid Al/Pd-Te superconductor has critical temperature 780~mK (whereas evaporated Al alone has $T_c$ of roughly 1.3~K), and critical field 13~mT.
+Compared to junctions with Pd-Te alone, junctions with hybrid superconducting leads have similar low-frequency transport characteristics, but lower critical currents and excess currents (in some devices, $I_e<0$)~\cite{sup}.

 Since the coherence length is increased in devices with the hybrid superconductor, but the junction length is unchanged, the junctions should support fewer trivial ABS~\cite{bagwell1992} coexisting with the single MBS.
-We therefore expected a proportionally larger $4\pi$-periodic component, leading to more prominent suppression of odd Shapiro steps.
-Instead, we observed expression of all Shapiro steps in all measured devices.
-Furthermore, in some devices Shapiro steps at fractional multiples of $hf/2e$ are expressed~\cite{sup}.
+We would therefore expect a proportionally larger $4\pi$-periodic component, leading to more prominent suppression of odd Shapiro steps.
+Instead, we observe expression of all Shapiro steps in all measured devices (data are shown in Section~S8 of the \supp{}).

+In simulations of the devices with Al, presented in Section~S9 of the \supp{}, the $4\pi$-periodic bound states must constitute a higher portion of the total critical current---tens of percent---for the suppression of odd Shapiro steps to be visible as compared to the devices with Pd-Te alone.
+This difference is due to the lower $I_C R_N$ product for devices with Al~\cite{dominguez2012, sup}.
+The simulations therefore indicate that MBS could possibly be present in all devices, yet are revealed by Shapiro measurements only in devices with the highest transparencies.

+In some devices, Shapiro steps are also expressed at fractional multiples of $hf/2e$~\cite{sup}.
 Shapiro steps at multiples of $hf/4e$ have been observed in junctions with exceptionally high transparency~\cite{ueda2020}, reflecting the skewed current-phase relationship in this regime~\cite{likharev}, yet our devices have substantially lower transparency.
-Further work is needed to understand whether these steps reflect higher harmonics of the current-phase relationship or other resonance effects in the devices.
-These results further highlight the complexity of non-equilibrium processes in the excitation spectra of these devices.
+Further work is needed to understand the origin of the fractional steps in our devices.